micheleangioni/node-ts-ai-starter/readme.md

 First compile the application via `npm run build`.

-Then run `npm start` to simply run the application.
+Then simply run `npm start` to run it.

 ## Development